 Thumb: High priority; When successful, results are better than any reconstructive procedure.

 Single Digit: 3 major indications.

-- level of the amputation distal to the insertion of the flexor digitorum sublimis (superficialis).
-The digit immediately becomes functional as flexion of the middle phalanx by the intact superficialis tendon is possible. - level of amputation at or distal of DIP joint.
-Replantation achieved with the anastomosis of one artery, while venous drainage can be provided by provoked bleeding or with the application of leeches. - ring avulsion injuries Type II or IIIa.
+level of amputation at or distal of DIP joint.
+Replantation achieved with the anastomosis of one artery, while venous drainage can be provided by provoked bleeding or with the application of leeches.

+• ring avulsion injuries Type II or IIIa.
 The flexor digitorum superficialis tendon remains intact & outcome almost always has good function.